-At the Piatchek Law Firm, our attorney Scott G. Taylor handles many different types of workers’ compensation claims, ranging from simple injuries (which will lead to full recovery) to catastrophic workplace injuries (which may result in life-long disability) to death.
+At the Piatchek Law Firm, we handle many different types of workers’ compensation claims, ranging from simple injuries (which will lead to full recovery) to catastrophic workplace injuries (which may result in life-long disability) to death.

 While results and financial recovery can differ greatly from case to case, there are certain patterns we observe in many cases.
 Therefore, we feel it would be helpful to describe what a typical workers’ compensation claim may look like in Missouri.
 We feel that the following theoretical scenario sounds familiar in many different types of workers’ compensation claims and with many different situations and injuries.
 If you have been injured on the job, this example shows what might happen during your workers’ compensation case.

 Workers’ Compensation Case Study:

 How a Common Workplace Injury Might Play Out

 Assume you have injured your shoulder (or another body part) at work while lifting a heavy object.
 Perhaps no one else actually saw the injury happen, because you didn’t drop anything and nothing fell on you.
 You might have simply felt pain; or perhaps now you feel pain, but you didn’t experience pain before.
 Or, perhaps you have repeatedly lifted this heavy object over a long period of time, resulting in your current pain.

 At some point, you mention your workplace injury to your supervisor.
 Your supervisor doesn’t take your injury too seriously and tells you to take some ibuprofen and rest.
 However, after a few days, your work injury is still really hurting, and now you can’t perform your job the way that you could do it before due to the pain.